-The Borough of Madison and the Office of Business Development, the Madison Downtown Development Commission, and the Madison Area Chamber of Commerce are asking that you make shopping local a priority this 2020 holiday season!
+The Borough of Madison and the Office of Business Development, the Madison Downtown Development Commission, and the Madison Area Chamber of Commerce ask that you make shopping local a priority this 2022 holiday season!

 Rosie the Rose City Reindeer

-The Madison Area Chamber of Commerce is inviting children to participate in a month-long search to "Find Rosie the Rose City Reindeer" this holiday season.
+The Madison Area Chamber of Commerce invites children to participate in a month-long search to "Find Rosie the Rose City Reindeer" this holiday season.

-Beginning Friday, November 27, more than 40 Chamber-member businesses will participate in this creative and fun activity to help highlight the holidays and all that is wonderful about shopping in Madison this season.
+Beginning Friday, November 25, more than 40 Chamber-member businesses will participate in this creative and fun activity to help highlight the holidays and all that is wonderful about shopping in Madison this season.
 This is a free event, open to the public and for children only.
-For a list of participating businesses please visit the Chamber website at MadisonNJChamber.org.
+For a list of participating businesses, please visit the Chamber website at MadisonNJChamber.org.

 Holiday Window Painting

 Don't forget to check out all the beautiful artwork around town as area students paint the shop windows for the holidays.